tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 Seizures can also be triggered by various types of sounds in the case of persons suffering from [Musicogenic Epilepsy](https://epilepsyontario.org/musicogenic-seizures/) or [ADPEAF](https://ghr.nlm.nih.gov/condition/autosomal-dominant-partial-epilepsy-with-auditory-features).
 You should warn the audience if your presentation contains any of the following:

 - buzzing, humming or ringing sounds;
-- any type of music;
+- any type of music.

 ### Strong language